Illumina/manta/src/markdown/mantaUserGuide.md

 ### Structural Variant predictions

 The primary Manta outputs are a set of [VCF 4.1][1] files, found in `${MANTA_ANALYSIS_PATH}/results/variants`.
 Currently there are 3 VCF files created for a germline analysis, and an additional somatic VCF is produced for a tumor/normal subtraction.
 These files are:

 * __diploidSV.vcf.gz__
-    * SVs and indels scored and genotyped under a diploid model for the normal sample.
-The scores in this file do not reflect any information in the tumor BAMs
+    * SVs and indels scored and genotyped under a diploid model for the set of samples in a joint diploid sample analysis or for the normal sample in a tumor/normal subtraction analysis.
+In the case of a tumor/normal subtraction, the scores in this file do not reflect any information from the tumor sample.
 * __somaticSV.vcf.gz__
     * SVs and indels scored under a somatic variant model.
-This file will only be produced if at least one tumor BAM argument is supplied during configuration
+This file will only be produced if a tumor sample alignment file is supplied during configuration
 * __candidateSV.vcf.gz__
     * Unscored SV and indel candidates.
-Only a minimal amount of supporting evidence is required for an SV to be entered as a candidate.
+Only a minimal amount of supporting evidence is required for an SV to be entered as a candidate in this file.
   An SV or indel must be a candidate to be considered for scoring, therefore an SV cannot appear in the other VCF outputs if it is not present in this file.
 Note that by default this file includes indels down to a very small size (>= 8 bases).
 These are intended to be passed on to a small variant caller without scoring by manta itself (by default manta scoring starts at size 51).
 * __candidateSmallIndels.vcf.gz__
     * Subset of the candidateSV.vcf.gz file containing only simple insertion and deletion variants of size 50 or less.
 Passing this file to a small variant caller like strelka or starling (Isaac Variant Caller) will provide continuous coverage over all indel sizes when the small variant caller and manta outputs are evaluated together.
-Alternate small indel candidate sets can be parted out of the candidateSV.vcf.gz file if this candidate set is not appropriate.
+Alternate small indel candidate sets can be parsed out of the candidateSV.vcf.gz file if this candidate set is not appropriate.

 For tumor-only analysis, Manta will produce an additional VCF: